Oliver122/programmers-are-people-too/readme.md

 ![Programmers Are People Too Logo](assets/ProgrammersArepeopleToo.png)

-*Improving the programming experience by giving Positive feedback (Applaus on successes) in a addition to the prevalent negative Feedback (Error Highlighting).*
+*Improving the programming experience by giving Positive feedback (Applause on successes) in a addition to the prevalent negative Feedback (Error Highlighting).*

-> Like good teachers who use green pens to highlight excellent work alongside red pens for corrections, we want development tools that celebrate achievements, not just point out problems.
+> Like good teachers who use green pens to highlight excellent work alongside red pens for corrections, we want development tools that applause achievements, not just point out problems.

 ## Introduction